 Level 4 - Specialist: The child’s needs are complex and enduring and a statutory response is required.

 The Blue Tabs on the left hand side of the page will give you more information about each level and resources to help provide support.

-The green drop down menus below provides more information about different aspects of the Graduated Pathway which are key to the success of the process, including tips for Lead Practitioners around running meetings and gathering information.
+The green drop down menus below provide more information about different aspects of the Graduated Pathway which are key to the success of the process, including tips for Lead Practitioners around running meetings and gathering information.